 This type of transaction is mostly linked to the derivative instruments stemming from activities on servicing client requirements.
 They are always perfectly hedged by derivatives with banking counterparties.
-CCR arising from these transactions is covered by collaterals using the clients' assets under management and managed within the Group's credit risk mitigation process.
+CCR arising from these transactions is managed within the Group's credit risk mitigation process.
 The following table shows the main parameters for the new standardized approach for counterparty credit risk used to calculate the exposure at default for derivatives and SFTs.
 Exposures relevant for credit valuation adjustment (CVA) charges are presented separately in table CCR2.